ibm-cloud-architecture/refarch-kc/docs/index.md

 ## Business process statement

-In [this first chapter](introduction.md) we are presenting the business process for shipping fresh good over sees and detailing the process analysis using and event centric workshop: "the event storming analysis workshop".
-The transcript of this analysis is detailed in [this chapter](analysis/readme.md).
+In [this first chapter](introduction.md) we are presenting the business process for shipping fresh good over sees and we are detailing the analysis we have done in San Francisco in November 2108 using the event storming analysis workshop.
+You could read more on how to organize and execute such workshop [here](https://ibm-cloud-architecture.github.io/refarch-eda/methodology/readme/).
+The workshop execution transcript is detailed in [a second chapter](analysis/readme.md).

 ## Design considerations

-In the [third chapter](design/readme.md) we are detailing how to transform the analysis outcomes into some light design, enough to start coding some microservice.
+In the [third chapter](design/readme.md) we are detailing how to transform the analysis outcomes into some light design, conceptual view, just enough to start coding some microservices.

 ## Architecture

-This quick [architecture note](design/architecture.md) presents the solution components working together with the event backbone.
+This quick [architecture chapter](design/architecture.md) presents the solution components working together with the event backbone.

 ## Pre-requisites

-To make the solution running we need to have to prepare a set of products installed and running:
+The end to end solution can be demonstrated from a unique user interface and involve multiple microservices deployed independently.
+As some of those components are using IBM products or IBM Cloud service, you may need to provision such services.
+We propose a local environment running on laptop.
+As of now only Mac is supported.
+But the solution is also deployed on IBM Cloud and is tested to run on IBM Cloud Private.
+So basically we need the following:

-* Event Streams
+* Event Streams or Kafka
 * Streaming Analytics
 * Kubernetes Cluster (IBM Cloud Private or IBM Kubernetes Service on cloud) or Docker compose.

-The scripts to build, deploy and tests all the solution components, are defined in this source repository: [https://github.com/ibm-cloud-architecture/refarch-kc](https://github.com/ibm-cloud-architecture/refarch-kc) under the scripts folder.
-But each project has its own installation explanations and scripts to build, package and unit tests them separately.
+The scripts to build, deploy and tests all the solution components, are defined in this source repository: [https://github.com/ibm-cloud-architecture/refarch-kc](https://github.com/ibm-cloud-architecture/refarch-kc) under the `scripts` folder.
+But each project has its own installation explanations and scripts to build, package, tests and deploy to Kubernetes.

 ## Deployments